-- \$76 million to implement the Integrated Transport Strategy (Move, Connect, Live).
-This includes \$46 million of renewals on road assets. - \$37 million to implement the Sustainable Environment Strategy (Act and Adapt).
-This includes \$10 million in of renewals on stormwater assets. - \$1.4 million to implement the Don't Waste It Strategy (to 2021/22).
-This is to be revisited as the Victorian Government recently announced its Recycling Victoria policy including four bins kerbside service (Food Organic Green Organics and glass recycling bins are new) and landfill levy increases by 91% over 3 years. - \$13 million to implement the Creative and Prosperous City Strategy (Art and Soul) to 2024/25.
-This includes provisional estimates for the redevelopment of the St Kilda Library. - \$12.5 million for Customer Experience Program (to provide better and more responsive customer service while delivering a more efficient enterprise).
+- \$76 million to implement the Move, Connect, Live - Integrated Transport Strategy 2018-28.
+This includes \$46 million of renewals on road assets - \$37 million to implement the Act and Adapt - Sustainable Environment Strategy 2018-28.
+This includes \$10 million in of renewals on stormwater assets - \$1.4 million to implement the Don't Waste It - Waste Management Strategy 2018-28 (to 2021/22).
+This is to be revisited as the Victorian Government

+- recently announced its Recycling Victoria policy including four bins kerbside service (Food Organic Green Organics and glass recycling bins are new) and landfill levy increases by 91 per cent over three years - \$13 million to implement the Art and Soul - Creative and Prosperous City Strategy 2018-22.
+This includes provisional estimates for the redevelopment of the St Kilda Library - \$12.5 million for Customer Experience Program (to provide better and more responsive customer service while delivering a more efficient enterprise).
 This is in addition to the \$9.8 million expended so far.
-We expect productivity and efficiency savings from this program equivalent to \$40 million over the 10-year period and have included \$0.7 million of efficiency savings in the draft 2020/21 budget.
+We expect productivity and efficiency savings from this program equivalent to \$40 million over the 10-year period and have included \$0.7 million of efficiency savings in the Budget 2020/21.

-The updated Council Plan and draft Budget 2020/21 highlights our prudent approach to financial management in responding to COIVD-19 pandemic and other risks whilst providing significant investment over the 10-year period in important initiatives to deliver on the Council Plan outcomes and vision.
+The updated Council Plan and Budget 2020/21 highlights our prudent approach to financial management in responding to COIVD-19 pandemic and other risks whilst providing significant investment over the 10-year period in important initiatives to deliver on the Council Plan outcomes and vision.
 Our proposed 10-year financial plan is forecast to be financially sustainable by achieving a low overall Victorian Auditor General Office Financial Sustainability Indicator risk rating, although in the short term, some risk indicators in 2020/21 will be rated as medium.

-Below are the proposed changes to our Council Plan that was adopted on 19 June 2019.
-Any resource implications of proposed adjustments have been represented in this draft document, which covers our Strategic Resource Plan, 10-Year Financial Plan and draft Budget 2020/21.
+Below are the changes to our Council Plan that were adopted on 19 August 2020.
+Any resource implications of proposed adjustments have been represented in this document, which covers our Strategic Resource Plan, 10-Year Financial Plan and Budget 2020/21.